ademakov/Oroch/README.md

 ```

-The output of this sample code would be like this:
+The output of this sample would be like this:

 ```
 12